 But it can also apply if you know something about your industry.

-For example, I could write a post like “WARNING: Facebook Ad Costs May Skyrocket in 2016” and talk about how
+For example, I could write a post like “WARNING: Facebook Ad Costs Are So Low in 2020 That You’re Crazy Not to Run Them!” and talk about how

-- That’s why it’s so important to learn to resonate with your audience by knowing what they like, because
+But it’s still important to learn to resonate with your audience by knowing what they like, because

-- When you resonate, which increases your click-through rates,
+When you resonate, that increases your click-through rates, and

-So that’s how you tie one of the viral post types in with your sales message- I would then be selling either Facebook ad services or the Social Marketing Profit System.
-And yes, ninja trainees, I just sold it in this blog post too! 😉
+So that’s how you tie one of the viral post types in with your sales message- I would then be selling Facebook ad services.
+And yes, ninja trainees, I just sold it in this blog post too! ;-)

 #4 Posts That AMUSE Go Viral